Steve Daines: 117th Congress (2021–2023)

 Before the 2021 United States Electoral College vote count, Daines said he would object to certifying the electoral count over unsubstantiated claims of voter fraud.
 He was participating in the certification when Trump supporters stormed the U.S. Capitol.
 During the attack, he tweeted "I condemn any kind of violence and intimidation.
 This is unacceptable."
 Daines changed his mind on objecting to the certification during the attack.
 He also called the attack "a sad day for our country" and said, "destruction and violence we saw at our Capitol today is an assault on our democracy, our Constitution and the rule of law, and must not be tolerated."
 He called for a peaceful transfer of power.
 The Billings Gazette electoral board called for Daines to apologize to Joe Biden for his role in opposing the certification.
 Daines rejected calls for Trump to resign or be impeached in the wake of the attack.

 During the Biden administration, Daines sought to block Deb Haaland's nomination as Interior Secretary.

 On November 16, 2022, Daines was elected chairman of the National Republican Senatorial Committee, succeeding Rick Scott.
+He appointed Jason Thielman, his former Senate chief of staff, as the committee's executive director.

+118th Congress (2023–2025) and 119th Congress (2025–2027)

+In March 2026, moments before the filing deadline, Daines announced that he would not run for reelection.
+Minutes earlier, Montana's top federal prosecutor, Kurt Alme, filed to run; Daines then immediately endorsed Alme in a coordinated effort by the two men to ensure Alme succeeded Daines.
+This was condemned by Democrats and some Republicans.